Skip to main content

 • Tags: Initial tags.

-Technical Details#
+Technical details

 • Backend: The Pyroscope Agent uses pprof-rs as a backend.
 As a result, the limitations for pprof-rs also applies.
 As of 0.5.0, the Pyroscope Agent supports tagging within threads.
-Check the Tags and Multi-Thread examples for usage.
+Check the tags and multi-thread examples for usage.

 • Timer: epoll (for Linux) and kqueue (for macOS) are required for a more precise timer.

-• Shutdown: The Pyroscope Agent might take some time (usually less than 10 seconds) to shutdown properly and drop its threads.
-For a proper shutdown, it's recommended that you run the shutdown function before dropping the Agent.
+• Shutdown: The Pyroscope Agent might take some time (usually less than 10 seconds) to shut down properly and drop its threads.
+For a proper shutdown, it’s recommended that you run the shutdown function before dropping the agent.

 • Relevant Links

-Usage Examples
+Examples

 • basic: Minimal configuration example.